LAU100 College Orientation

 AUD290 Studio Concentration I

-This advanced studio course allows students to apply their knowledge of audio and video production in a professional studio environment.
+This advanced studio course allows students to apply their knowledge of audio and video production to a professional standard.
 Students will work on individual and collaborative projects, refining their skills in production, post-production, and mastering techniques.